NCF94/NicholasWard_T1A2/Desktop/NicholasWard_T1A2/readme.md

 ## Components

 ### Header
-Started greating the nav bar, and basic header design
+Started creating the nav bar, and basic header design
 ### Footer
-Created the images/link that will be at the bottom of all my pages.
+Completed footer design.
+Now have logo images of, github, linkedin and youtube, which create another tab in browser thats opens there associated websites.
+Also added copyright at the bottom of each page.

 ### Homepage
-Began working on my homepage.
+Finished homepage, made about me and contact me, coloured and a linked to their associated pages.
+Centered "Hi I'm Nick" text.

 ## Styling